Do you have a sophisticated cat or dog who enjoys visiting pet friendly museums? Bravo! You’re going to love this post!

 Forts Folle Avoine Historical Park – Danbury, WI (pet policy)

 **Pets are not allowed in any of the buildings at the park.
 Exceptions may be made for small lap dogs that are carried and not disturbing for other people on the tour.**

 Learn more about Buster and Ty’s trip to the pet friendly National Mall!

 Why Visit A Museum With Your Pet?

-Do you know of other pet-friendly museums?
-Let us know in the comments below and we’ll add them to the list!
+Do you know of other pet friendly museums not included in our list?
+Share them in the comments below and we’ll add them!

-Planning a road trip to visit several museums on this list?
-Get tips for taking your pet on a cross-country road trip!
+Planning a trip of your own?
+Get tips for taking your furry travel buddy on a cross-country road trip!